 Since a generation could extend 75 years, this would give generational curses a vertical depth of three centuries.
 This means people reading this article are potentially dealing with curses stemming back to the 17th century.

 But generational curses not only have vertical depth, they can have horizontal spread as well.
-As the children marry and have their own kids the affects of the curse widens out potentially affecting hundreds of people.
+As the children marry and have their own kids the effects of the curse widens out potentially affecting hundreds of people.
 (1)

 A whole family could be conceivably caught up in the generational curse.
 Of course, not every person in the family would be under the curse as many would resist, but the temptation was there, always knocking.